QuickBooks Blog

 When you divide your net income by your sales, you’ll get your business's profit margin.
 Your profit margin reports the net income earned on each dollar of sales.
 A high profit margin indicates a very healthy company, while a low profit margin could suggest that the business does not handle expenses well.

-Remember, your net income is made up of your total revenue minus your expenses.
+Remember, your net income consists of your total revenue minus your expenses.
 If you have high sales revenue but still have a low profit margin, it might be time to take a look at the figures making up your net income.

 6. Debt-to-equity ratio equation